BrunoTeixeira1996/dotfiles/Debian/i3_how_to.md

 # Install stuff

+- urxvt
-- urxvt (create .Xresources file and use the .Xresources file that exist in this repo)
+  - create .Xresources file and use the .Xresources file that exist in this repo
+  - Copy the .urxvt folder to ~
+  - `sudo update-alternatives --config x-terminal-emulator` and choose urxvt terminal as default
-- Iosevka font and set that to terminal
+- Iosevka font
-- emacs
+- emacs (`config folder exists in this repo`)
-- sublime
+- sublime (`config folder exists in this repo`)
 - pip
 - virtualenv
 - Thunderbird